 - 1 Tbsp sugar

-- 1 tbsp olive oil (for drizzling the foccacia bread before baking)
+- 1 tablespoon olive oil (for drizzling the foccacia bread before baking)

-- 2 tbsp parmesan cheese or vegan parmesan cheese (optional)
+- 2 tablespoon parmesan cheese or vegan parmesan cheese (optional)

 - In a large bowl, whisk together flour, salt, and baking powder.
 Set aside.

 - In a smaller bowl combine warm water with year, sugar, and olive oil.
 Stir to combine, then let it bloom by setting it aside to rest for 3-5 minutes.
 (It should start to look foamy on top)

 - Pour the water/yeast mixture over the dry ingredients and stir to combine.
 Note that your dough should look more like a batter.
 Kneading is not required here.